paulgovan/QRAGadget/README.md

 ## Raster

 To format the raster image, click the *Raster* icon.
 Here are a number of options for specifying the extents of the raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of the raster layer.
-It is very important that the raster layer is tagged with the correct project coordinate reference system.
+It is very important that the raster layer be tagged with the correct project coordinate reference system.
 Finally, specify the number of bins for the color palette, and/or the cut values for each bin.

 For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection: